rushhan/WGAN-with-Feedback-Cross-Attention-LayerNorm/README.md

 Note that the results from LayerNorm were not promising

 ## Execute
-python main.py --dataset lsun --dataroot /workspace/lsun --cuda --clamp --fdbac--save_dir samples_no_clamp
+python main.py --dataset lsun --dataroot /workspace/lsun --cuda --clamp --fdbac--save_dir sample

 ## Notes
 Need the lsun data.